Wainggan/calico/README.md

 state = calico_create(template)
 ```

-and if you need it, utilize the unique reverse inheritance model:
+And if you need it, utilize the unique reverse inheritance model:

 ```gml
 template = calico_template()